GraemeBradbury/animated-potato/Presentations/learning-to-learn-slides.md

 ???
 Retention is not understanding, it's memorization.

 ---

 background-image: url(images/notes-514998_1920.jpg)

 #Re-Reading Notes#

+???
 Dramatically increases retention.
 caution: This is retention not understanding.

 ---

-#Middle#
+#Story about Charlie Munger/Warren Buffet.

 ---

-Story about Charlie Munger/Warren Buffet.
+#Why Why Why

+???
+It's about the goals, but they need to be good goals.
+That is they cannot and must not focus on an outcome, the focus should instead be on the process of reaching the outcome.
+If you find a way of dangling a moving carrot (with rewards along the way) chase it.

 ---

-1. Why Why Why
+#No-Decisions

 ---

-2. No-Decisions
+#Question all the things.

+???
+Talk about london cabbies, how the knowledge creates and actual physical change to the brain.
+What happens when they retire.

 ---

-3. Question all the things.
+#Hand writing notes - Stepping outside of comfort zone.

 ---

-#Now#
+#Read-Recite-Review

 ---

-1. Hand writing notes - Stepping outside of comfort zone.
+#Deliberate Practice

+???
+An on the job version of engagement and feedback.
+See a problem
 ---

-2. Read-Recite-Review
+#Role of the Teacher

+#Mental Representations

+???
+Fundamentals.
+Chunking.
+How do you recognise that what you did was wrong.
+How do you recognise the

 ---

-3. Role of the Teacher
+#Did I succeed?

+???
+Yes

 ---